Python Example

 Why Use Python Functions in Your Custom Integrations?

 Integrating Python functions into your Custom Integrations provides a flexible and powerful way to transform, enrich, and personalize the data returned by external endpoints before it’s presented to the user.
-Since Python has direct access to both the source data (from your chosen REST or GraphQL endpoint) and the LLM parameters (such as user inputs or contextual variables), it enables sophisticated manipulations that go far beyond simple data retrieval.
+Since Python has direct access to both the source data (from your chosen REST API, GraphQL or MCP endpoint) and the LLM parameters (such as user inputs or contextual variables), it enables sophisticated manipulations that go far beyond simple data retrieval.

 Block diagram